Topology of $3$-manifolds with uniformly positive scalar curvature: 3-manifolds and infinite connected sum

 \begin{definition} Let $\mathscr{F}$ be a family of $3$-manifolds.
 A $3$-manifold $M$ is an \emph{infinite connected sum} of members in $\mathscr{F}$, if there is a locally finite graph $G$ satisfying that \begin{itemize}[leftmargin=15pt] \item[(1)] Each vertex $v$ of $G$ corresponds to a copy $M_v$ of some manifold in $\mathscr{F}$;

 \item[(2)] For each vertex $v$, $Y_v$ is defined as $M_v$ with $d_v$ punctures, where $d_v$ represents the degree of $v$;

-\item[(3)] $M$ is diffeomorphic to the manifold obtained by the operation described in Figure \ref{graph}: for each edge $e$ in $G$, connecting vertices $v, v'$, choose two $2$-spheres $S\subset \p Y_v$, $S'\subset \p Y_{v'}$, and glue $Y_v$ and $Y_{v'}$ together along $S$ and $S'$ using an orientation-reversing diffeomorphism.
-(See Definition \ref{inf-sum}) \end{itemize}
+\item[(3)] $M$ is diffeomorphic to the manifold obtained by the operation described in Figure \ref{graph}: for each edge $e$ in $G$, connecting vertices $v, v'$, choose two $2$-spheres $S\subset \p Y_v$, $S'\subset \p Y_{v'}$, and glue $Y_v$ and $Y_{v'}$ together along $S$ and $S'$ using an orientation-reversing diffeomorphism. \end{itemize}

 \end{definition}

 When $G$ is a finite tree, it is the usual definition of the connected sum.
 When $G$ is a finite graph, we could transform the graph into a tree at the expense of adding some factor $\s^1\times \s^2$ (see Figure \ref{loops}).